RolfBremer/gloss-awe/PackageReadme.md

 ### v0.0.4

+* Breaking: Renamed the main file from `glossary.typ` to `gloss-awe.typ` to match package.
-- Added support for hidden glossary entries.
+* Added support for hidden glossary entries.
-- Added a Changelog to this readme.
+* Added a Changelog to this readme.

 ### v0.0.3

-- Added support for package manager in Typst.
+* Added support for package manager in Typst.
-- Add `gls-add[...]` function for entries that are not in the document.
+* Add `gls-add[...]` function for entries that are not in the document.

 ### v.0.0.2

-- Moved version to Github.
+* Moved version to Github.